Prudhvi-Tummala/FbxPropEditor/README.md

 # Build
-You need to install FBX SDK installed in your PC which you can download from Autodesk website (this project is developed with "FBX SDK 2020.3.4") in FbxPropEditorProps.props file you need to change FBX_SDK_DIR to your FBX SDK installation directory and make changes to AdditionalLibraryDirectories directory in props file if required eg:((FBX_SDK_DIR)lib\vs2022\x64\debug\)
+You need to install FBX SDK installed in your PC which you can download from Autodesk website (this project is developed with "FBX SDK 2020.3.4") in FbxPropEditorProps.props file you need to change FBX_SDK_DIR to your FBX SDK installation directory and make changes to "AdditionalLibraryDirectories" directory ((FBX_SDK_DIR)lib\vs2022\x64\debug\ & (FBX_SDK_DIR)lib\vs2022\x64\release\;%(AdditionalLibraryDirectories)) in props file if required
-Now you can open .sln file in visual studio and build
+Now you can open .sln file in visual studio and build (make sure your project settings inherit properties from parent or project defaults)

 # How to use